 As you’re here, we assume you know what is Google ad exchange and why one should get in.
 In case you don’t know, head over to this page.
 So, the question is how to get Google AdX account?

 If you’ve used any of Google’s services, you know the company prefers to allow users to get in by themselves.
-For instance, Google AdSense is, one of the largest, but the only, ad network available for publishers to sell their website inventories to the buyers across the globe.
+For instance, Google AdSense is one of the largest, but not the only, ad network available for publishers to sell their website inventories to the buyers across the globe.

 In order to start monetizing using AdSense, you need to sign up for the service and place an ad tag (a JS code) on your website pages.
 The rest is all black and you’ll be paid every 30 days.
 Most of the publishers aren’t satisfied with the money they make from Google AdSense.

 The reason is ad revenue.
 Google AdX is the next step in your monetization strategy.
 It’s an exchange (not an ad network and there’s a lot of difference between them) which allows you to sell impressions rather than clicks.

 Besides, you’ll get access to a pool of new advertisers who’ve deep pockets and year-long campaigns.
 You get it, now here’s how to get Google AdX.